 What is the SNAP application process like in South Carolina?

-While the idea of applying for South Carolina SNAP may seem overwhelming, it’s not as complicated as you might think.
-And, you don’t have to apply all by yourself.
-If you need help, a friend, family member, or DSS eligibility worker can assist you.
+While the idea of applying for South Carolina SNAP may feel overwhelming, you might find it easier than you expect.
+You don’t have to do it alone—a friend, family member, or DSS eligibility worker can walk you through the process.

 Generally, here are the steps to apply for South Carolina SNAP: